-The server installer is hardcoded to install on the system drive (default drive of (C:), if another drive is preferred, SQL Express will need to be manually downloaded from Microsoft's website.
-Please contact OfficeTools Technical Support for further information regarding installtion.
+The server installer is hard coded to install on the system drive (default drive of (C:), if another drive is preferred, SQL Express will need to be manually downloaded from Microsoft's website.
+Please contact OfficeTools Technical Support for further information regarding installation.

 - This may require a reboot of the server after installation is complete.

 The following ports are typically only required to be input if you are using Windows Firewall.

 1. Obtaining the Unique Dynamic Port